Trail length: 52.5 miles Total drive time: 1 hour 45 minutes

 From "The Continuing Tale of Auburn Road Vineyards:" As we looked all over South Jersey for properties, Dave and Shannon kept taking us by this property for sale near their house.
 It was a beautiful 16 acre property with a small farm house, a pole barn and pasture land that had been used for cattle and horses.
 In fact this property was surrounded by farms and pastures.
 There were horses and cows, corn fields and soy fields.
 There was even a rodeo around the corner.
 Where in the world WERE we?

-Join us on Saturday, December 14, and Sunday, December 15, to visit five of the wineries on the Two Bridges Wine Trail.
-Travelling aboard charming classic trolleys, each tour lasts approximately 6 – 7 hours, with 40 to 60 minutes spent at each winery.
-See ticket listing for specific start times and locations.
+Join us on Saturday, April 11, and Sunday, April 12, to visit the wineries of the Two Bridges Wine Trail.
+Travelling aboard charming classic trolleys, each tour lasts approximately 5 hours, and includes tastings from four wineries.
+Ticket prices include wine tastings at each winery, lunch, transportation, and a souvenir wine glass and six-bottle wine bag.

 "Vintage South Jersey" is a product of the